 Providence, Rhode Island

-In 1636, Roger Williams founded Providence under the name of tolerance, liberty, and free will, and, if he were still alive today, he’d probably be proud of what the city has become.
+In 1636, Roger Williams founded Providence, Rhode Island under the name of tolerance, liberty, and free will, and, if he were still alive today, he’d probably be proud of what the city has become.

 Accepting of all walks of life (4.4 percent of the city’s population identifies as LGBT), the New England capital has become a haven for East Coast gays looking for somewhere tamer and quainter than Boston and NYC.
 With seven universities, an eclectic arts scene, and one of the more underrated culinary hubs in the country, Providence carries a youthful energy and pride without the coastal elitism.

-Overshadowed by big city boys in Chicago and its yuppie neighbors in Madison, Milwaukee’s definitely not a city on most people’s gaydar.
+Overshadowed by big city boys in Chicago and its yuppie neighbors in Madison, Milwaukee, Wisconsin is definitely not a city on most people’s gaydar.

 Thanks to Pridefest, the “Brew City” is emerging as one of our up-and-coming travel destinations.
 The annual LGBTQ Film/Video Festival attracts thousands every October.
 The Milwaukee Gay Arts Center offers one-of-a-kind LGBTQ productions, and Walker’s Point is setting itself up to be the next big Boystown.